Brands like Nike, Coach, and Gap are destroying the Amazon with their leather products

 Stand.earth’s researchers traced where these hides were going by carefully studying export and customs data.
 They identified two main industries buying it: The auto industry, which uses the leather in car seats, and the fashion industry, which uses it in shoes, handbags, and accessories.
 According to the United Nations’s trade data, around 20% of all leather is derived from the Brazilian Amazon.

 Slow Factory, which analyzes the fashion industry’s environmental impact, was particularly interested in how fashion labels were contributing to the problem.
 The research found that cow hides were moving from leather tanneries in Brazil to leather manufacturers in many countries (including China and Vietnam) and then to fashion brands that turned the leather into products.
 They identified more than 100 brands whose factories sourced leather from Brazil, many of which are some of the biggest labels in the world.

-(We reached out to all the companies mentioned in this article for comment about their supply chains; none responded by the time of publication.
-We’ll update the story as they do.)
+We reached out to all the companies mentioned in this article for comment about their supply chains.
+Adidas, Nike, and Coach all said that they are against the deforestation of the Amazon, adding that they are part of the Leather Working Group, a non-profit that certifies that leather is sustainably sourced.
+However, report from Stand.earth and Slow Factory points out that the LWG only rates tanneries on their ability to trace leather back to slaughterhouses, not farms, so it does not ascertain whether the hides are linked to deforestation.
+H&M said that it has had a ban on leather from Brazil since 2019, but admitted that it can be hard to trace the leather in its supply chain.
+“Due to low transparency the whole industry is facing in the leather supply chain, the risk (of using Brazilian leather) will remain,” said Annie Edwards, an H&M Group press officer.
+“This is why we engage with the textile and leather industry to increase traceability and transparency in the leather sector.”

 When Slow Factory contacted these brands to ask about their supply chains, many claimed ignorance.
 Higgs says the companies work with leather factories that source from many countries, including Brazil, India, and China.
 Since all the leather is combined once it arrives at the factory, the brands can claim that they have no way to tell if they’re using Brazilian leather sourced from the Amazon (though, in all likelihood they are).
 “It’s impossible to know exactly where the leather in a particular handbag is sourced from,” Higgs says.
 “Companies often use this as an excuse to keep using these factories, but we feel that is not a fair excuse.
 Knowing the severity of this problem, if these brands really wanted to tackle it, they could go to all of their suppliers and threaten to leave if they are using leather suppliers from the Amazon.”